Above: detail from a framed illustration by Paul, hanging in their home.

 Final sent as .jpg attachment by email.
 Color added in Photoshop.

-My thanks to chef Paul for a wonderful lunch and terrific conversation.
+My thanks to Paul for the wonderful lunches and terrific conversation.
+We have to do it again sometime soon.
 And thank you for sharing your working process here.
-My one regret is that the time went too fast during my visit.
+My one regret is that the time goes too fast during my visits.

 Don't forget to visit Paul's site for much more.